 What is Capital Markets Education?

-Capital markets education is an undertaking that involves understanding how capital market works, its products, and the role it plays on the economy and investing.
+Capital markets education is an undertaking that involves understanding how capital markets work, their products, and the role they play in the economy and investing.

-Capital markets are the exchange system that moves capital from people looking to invest for a return to the users of capital who require the capital right now to finance various projects or investments.
+Capital markets are the exchange system that moves capital from people looking to invest for a return to the users of capital who require the capital to finance various projects or business operations.
 They are the most important way the economy grows and functions effectively.

 Learning about capital markets is essential for everyone – from people who wish to begin a career within the capital markets to those who want to learn more about how the economy functions and how to make more informed personal investing decisions.